 Sugar Tip's main selling points are its bicolored foliage and its double pink flowers.
 The white-margined leaves give it its name.
-Like other Hibiscus syriacus plants, it blooms during the second half of the summer, after many shrubs have stopped blooming for the year, meaning it can be an important cog in your planning for sequence of bloom.
+Like other Hibiscus syriacus plants, it blooms during the second half of the summer, after many shrubs have stopped blooming for the year, meaning it can be an important cog in your planning for a sequence of bloom.
 Such late summer flowering shrubs are useful for filling up the late-season void in floral color and for helping you achieve continuity in your attempts at four-season landscaping.

-In addition to these aesthetic benefits, this bush does not produce seedlings like traditional shrub altheas (the seeds from rose of Sharon being regarded as a major nuisance by many growers), which means you avoid the maintenance hassle of pulling out unwanted seedlings.
+In addition to these aesthetic benefits, this bush does not produce seedlings like traditional shrub altheas (the seeds from Rose of Sharon being regarded as a major nuisance by many growers), which means you avoid the maintenance hassle of pulling out unwanted seedlings.
 It is also a slower-growing plant than older types of Hibiscus syriacus (which can be a selling point if you landscape in a small space).
 Rose of Sharon is used in hummingbird gardens and is also a good butterfly plant.
 All of these are great reasons for learning how to grow this plant.

 Plant Type for Sugar Tip Rose of Sharon

-Plant taxonomy classifies this double rose of Sharon as Hibiscus syriacus America Irene Scott "Sugar Tip."
+Plant taxonomy classifies this double Rose of Sharon as Hibiscus syriacus America Irene Scott "Sugar Tip."
 Sugar Tip is the brand name, while the rarely used America Irene Scott is the cultivar name.
 Another common name for this species is "shrub althea."

 Sugar Tip's double flowers are light pink.
 Bushes bloom from mid-summer into fall.
 The flower center is stained a burgundy color, but it is largely hidden by a cluster of smaller, inner petals (also pink in color) that gives this shrub's flowers a frilly appearance.
 The stamen is less showy on this type of hibiscus than on many others.